tofti/java-zcs/README.md

 ## Background

-[Learning classifier systems (LCS)](https://en.wikipedia.org/wiki/Learning_classifier_system) are unsupervised rule based inductive learning systems.
+[Learning classifier systems (LCS)](https://en.wikipedia.org/wiki/Learning_classifier_system) are unsupervised rule based machine learning systems.
 The system is comprised of many condition-action rules called classifiers, these classifiers compete to receive credit within the LCS.
-When the classifier system receives input from its environment the population of known classifiers is scanned for those whose condition part matches the current environment state.
+The classifier system receives input from its environment whereby the population of known classifiers is scanned for those whose condition part matches the current environment state.
 A selection mechanism determines which of the candidate classifiers becomes active, and the action of the active classifier is executed.
-When credit is received from the environment the LCS distributes the credit to reinforce the classifiers that advocatd the action.
+When credit is received from the environment the LCS distributes the credit to reinforce the classifiers that advocated the action.
 In addition to reinforcing classifiers the LCS has a discovery component, typically a genetic algorithm, which is used to discover new credit worthy classifiers.
-ZCS is a simplified strength based classifier system.
+The genetic algorithm favors stronger classifiers using a roulette wheel selection policy.

 The ZCS is documented in
 + [Stewart W. Wilson, ZCS: A Zeroth Level Classifier System, Evolutionary Computation, vol 2:1, pg 1 - 18, 1993](http://www.eskimo.com/~wilson/ps/zcs.pdf).